DahnM20/ai-flow-docs/docs/pro-features/user-integrations/airtable.md

 The **List Records** node outputs records as an array—ideal for a **Subflow Loop**.
 You’ll find several ready-made loop templates in the [AI-Flow App](https://app.ai-flow.net/).

 ![Loop Template](/img/page-images/airtable-loop.png)

----

-Let me know if you'd like this cleaned version as a downloadable Markdown file.